 Networked IoT Environment Monitoring

-Since this temperature sensor is inexpensive, it can be used in low-cost but effective weather stations that show the temperature and humidity of the surrounding environment, which may be beneficial in a variety of businesses.
+Since this temperature sensor is inexpensive, it can be used in low-cost but effective weather stations that show the temperature and humidity of the surrounding environment.

 Climate control is a method of managing the temperature.
 So, the DHT11 temperature and humidity sensors may be useful in ensuring that the environmental readings are accurate.
 Temperature and humidity sensors are sent to the microcontroller, and the system will respond if the temperature exceeds a predetermined upper or lower limit.
-For example,

 In this tutorial, we have studied how to connect a DHT11 sensor for humidity and temperature readings with Raspberry Pi 4.
 The sensor's principles and applicability in the current world were also studied.
 In the next tutorial, we'll learn how to interface DS18B20 with Raspberry Pi 4.
 So, stay tuned.
 Have a good day.